 The free elective category may be satisfied by almost any college credits.
+Both liberal arts and nonliberal arts college credits apply.
 Academic policies should be reviewed for limitation of credits.

 One 3-credit course in the broad area of intercultural communication or race and ethnic relations is required.
 This course may be used to fulfill humanities, social sciences, liberal arts electives, Core or free electives, depending on the nature of the course.